spyder-ide/spyder/spyderlib/doc/_sources/console.txt

     * Variable explorer with GUI-based editors for arrays, lists, dictionaries, strings, etc.
-    * Debugging with standard Python debugger (`pdb`): at each breakpoint the corresponding script is opened in the **Editor** at the breakpoint line number
+    * Debugging with standard Python debugger (`pdb`): at each breakpoint the corresponding script is opened in the :doc:`editor` at the breakpoint line number
     * User Module Deleter (see below)